-3 Charts that Show the Power of Investing in Revolutionary Ideas - Cabot Wealth Network
+3 Charts That Show the Power of Investing in Revolutionary Ideas

-Revolutionary ideas make for the best stocks.
-And finding the companies responsible for them isn’t as hard as you might think.

-Ten years ago, Apple (AAPL) debuted its first iPad, one of several revolutionary ideas from the mind of the late Steve Jobs.
-It has sold more than 360 million iPads since.
-Here’s what Apple stock has done during that time.
+Nearly 19 years ago, in June 2007, Apple (AAPL) released its first iPhone, one of several revolutionary ideas from the mind of the late Steve Jobs.
+It has sold more than 3 billion iPhones since.
+Here’s what Apple stock has done during those (roughly) 19 years.

-This company’s market leadership will continue for years to come.For details, click here.

 In June 2012, Tesla (TSLA), almost two years to the date after going public on the Nasdaq, debuted the Model S electric car.
-If you had invested $10,000 in Tesla stock that day, you’d have $670,530 today.
+If you had invested $10,000 in Tesla stock that day, you’d have $2,000,350.70 today, an average annual return of better than 47%.

-In fact, our Tim Lutts got in on TSLA even earlier, recommending the stock to his Cabot Stock of the Week subscribers in December 2011.
-Readers who bought on his recommendation then and have held on through thick, thin and Elon Musk’s tweets are sitting on a profit of 6,927% today.
+In fact, my former colleague Tim Lutts got in on TSLA even earlier, recommending the stock to our Cabot Stock of the Week subscribers in December 2011.
+Readers who bought on his recommendation then and have held on through thick, thin and Elon Musk’s tweets are sitting on a profit of 21,942% today.

 Why am I bringing up these potentially missed opportunities in growth stocks that are rather obvious now?
 Because revolutionary ideas matter.

 None of these three companies were complete unknowns when they introduced the aforementioned revolutionary products.
 Tesla was not as well known as the other two when it started to take off, but it was known enough for Tim to recommend it to his readers before the first Model S delivery was made.
-And all of these game-changing products were unveiled in the last decade.
+And all of these game-changing products were unveiled in the last 19 years.

 Where to Find the Next Revolutionary Ideas

 Now imagine investing in the next revolutionary idea, from a public company you already know well.
 I’m not asking you to guess which company is most likely to come up with something truly groundbreaking.
-But when an idea comes along that feels like a game-changer or an industry-upsetter like the iPad (or the iPhone before it, in 2007), the Model S or a streaming service creating its own programming, you should pounce.
+But when an idea comes along that feels like a game-changer or an industry-upsetter like the iPhone, the Model S or a streaming service creating its own programming, you should pounce.

 And you don’t need $10,000 to do it.
 Say you had invested just $1,000 in each of those three stocks around the time they rolled out their revolutionary products.
-You would have still turned $3,000 into roughly $89,000 in one decade, even if you didn’t own any other stocks.
+You would have still turned $3,000 into roughly $307,689 in just under 19 years, even if you didn’t own any other stocks.

 Granted, identifying three portfolio-changing winners like that at the exact right time isn’t very realistic.
 But simply uncovering one or two stocks like that every few years can transform your portfolio completely, and build considerable wealth.

 Now, if you want help digging up the next AAPL, NFLX or TSLA at just the right time, I suggest you subscribe to our Cabot Growth Investor advisory.
-Our flagship newsletter since our inception 50 years ago, Cabot Growth Investor (formerly Cabot Market Letter) has been uncovering the market’s best growth stocks for 50 years by identifying revolutionary ideas, like the ones mentioned above, very early.
+Our flagship newsletter since our inception 56 years ago, Cabot Growth Investor (formerly Cabot Market Letter) has been uncovering the market’s best growth stocks for more than five decades by identifying revolutionary ideas, like the ones mentioned above, very early.
 Helmed by market timing guru and growth investing expert Mike Cintolo, Cabot Growth Investor has produced massive winners such as +559% in Qualcomm (QCOM), +443% in Summit Technology, +415% in First Solar (FSLR), and +746% in Apple stock.

 To learn what potential revolutionary growth stocks Mike is recommending today, click here.